JJ Waller

-JJ Waller is a British photographer, best known for his street photographs of Brighton, his home town, and other seaside towns, including Blackpool and Benidorm.
-His portraits of Brighton people during the 2020 COVID-19 Lockdown featured in The Guardian, in the BBC4 Lockdown drama Unprecedented and in a 2020 book, JJ Waller's Lockdown, edited by Martin Parr.
+JJ Waller is a British photographer who has made street photographs of Brighton—his home town—and other seaside towns.
+He is best known for his portraits of people in Brighton during the 2020 COVID-19 lockdown.

 Performer

 Waller grew up in Stoke Newington and Brighton.
 After leaving school, he trained as a drama teacher and then worked on a community arts project in Liverpool.
 While in the city he developed a comedy act which he would perform at street parties and events and then developed it to become a street entertainer, at first in London's Covent Garden.
 Billed as "Captain JJ Waller Unusualist".